-While every CEO seems to have got real buy-in for development and deployment of the Internet of Things (IoT) enabled mobile applications these days, the cost of IoT app development remains a burning question, as only few decision makers truly understand the building blocks and basics of the IoT.
+While every CEO seems to have bought in development and deployment of the IoT enabled mobile applications these days, the cost of IoT app development remains a burning question, as only few decision makers truly understand the building blocks and basics of the IoT.

-Since many enterprises are wondering how easy and expensive it is to build apps for IoT, I've taken time to explore our current IoT proposals and identify the average cost of IoT app development based on certain features and work complexity.
+Since many business leaders are wondering what it takes to build apps for the Internet of Everything and how much they should budget for such a project, I've analyzed our recent IoT proposals to identify the average cost of IoT application development based on certain features and work complexity.

 To answer this question, let's first look at the key IoT app components and how they are put together.
 Basically, it starts at one end with one or more sensors that send data to an IoT app layer via a network connection (WiFi, Bluetooth, etc).
 Further, this layer collects incoming data from sensors and either stores it internally or sends it to a separate storage location such as Cloud Data Hub or enterprise data center.
 End users access and interact with your IoT app in any standard way, so UI design matters as much as in any mobile app development project.
 Of course, it's a simplistic description as in real-world scenarios businesses have to determine how IoT devices are provisioned, establish routing and messaging protocols, create authentication and permissions that dictate which users can access data from which IoT device, etc.